The Seven Jobs of the Shaman

-These are people who practice things like reiki, acupuncture, administer massages and so on.
+These are people who practice things like reiki, acupuncture, administering massages, and so on.
 They often go through formal training to be able to do their job.
-However, body work can be done by anyone.
+However, bodywork can be done by anyone.

 Smudging is something anyone can do and it can be a very relaxing and healing process for the person who is being smudged.

-Simply find a comfortable spot, create a peaceful environment by lighting a candle and placing some stones, a feather and bowl of water in a circle to create a safe space – its important to have the four elements represented.
+Simply find a comfortable spot, and create a peaceful environment by lighting a candle and placing some stones, a feather, and a bowl of water in a circle to create a safe space – it's important to have the four elements represented.

 My partner scatters some coarse salt around the area where the smudging will take place.
 This helps to make the space sacred and protected.

-Light the smudging stick and gentle allow the smoke to waft over the body from head to toe.
-Its useful to stop at each chakra and watch the smoke to see if the energy is peaceful and harmonious or chaotic – practice will allow you to start reading the action and movement of the smoke.
+Light the smudging stick and gently allow the smoke to waft over the body from head to toe.
+It's useful to stop at each chakra and watch the smoke to see if the energy is peaceful and harmonious or chaotic – practice will allow you to start reading the action and movement of the smoke.